-To maintain and enhance the quality of landscapes and townscapes ++ ++ ++ This Policy is not over and above the Core Strategy in terms of SEA objectives and would have a positive impact on the SEA baseline objectives and strongly supports the landscape and ecological network in the parish and mitigation measures to prevent negative impact from development on the Withington Conservation area.
+To maintain and enhance the quality of landscapes and townscapes ++ ++ This Policy is not over the Core Strategy in to objectives and would I positive impact on the baseline objectives an supports the landscap ecological network in to mitigation measures to negative impact from on the Withington Contarea.
 N/A To improve quality of surroundings ++ ++ ++ This Policy is not over and above the Core Strategy in terms of SEA objectives and would have a positive impact on the SEA baseline objectives and strongly supports the landscape and surrounding conservation area in the parish and mitigation measures to prevent negative impact from development on the Withington Conservation area.
 N/A To conserve and where appropriate enhance the historic environment and cultural heritage ++ ++ ++ This Policy is not over and above the Core Strategy in terms of SEA objectives and would have a positive impact on the SEA baseline objectives and strongly supports the historical landscape in the parish and mitigation measures to prevent negative impact from development on the Withington N/A